videolan/vlc-ios/README.md

 You can create one on our [Gitlab](https://code.videolan.org/videolan/vlc-ios/issues) or on our [bug tracker](https://trac.videolan.org/vlc/).

-Before creating an issue or ticket, please double check of duplicates!
+Before creating an issue or ticket, please double check for duplicates!

 ### IRC

 Want to quickly get in touch with us for a question, or even just to talk?

-You will always find someone of the VLC team on IRC, __#videolan__ channel on the freenode network.
+You will always find someone from the VLC team on IRC, __#videolan__ channel on the freenode network.

-For VLC-iOS specific questions you can find us on __#vlc-ios__.
+For VLC-iOS specific questions, you can find us on __#vlc-ios__.

 If you don't have an IRC client, you can always use the [freenode webchat](https://webchat.freenode.net/).